-Here's everything that we know about Han Solo: A Star Wars Story or whatever the heck they're going to call it.
+Here's everything that we know about Solo: A Star Wars Story so far.

 What Is The Han Solo Movie Release Date?

-While Star Wars: The Force Awakens and Rogue One: A Star Wars Story were set as Christmas movies, the plan was for Star Wars: Episode VIII to shift the release schedule of the franchise to the summer.
-While Episode VIII was delayed back into Christmas, the Han Solo film is still set for a release early in the summer movie season, on May 25, 2018.
-This will follow the release of Avengers: Infinity War on May 4 and How to Train Your Dragon 3 on May 18.
-In the weeks following Han Solo's release, we'll see the Transformers film that is set to focus on Bumblebee and the all female Oceans 11 spinoff, Ocean's Eight, the following week.
-Disney will be back only two weeks later with The Incredibles 2 from Pixar on June 15.
+While Star Wars: The Force Awakens and Rogue One: A Star Wars Story were set as Christmas movies, the plan was for Star Wars: The Last Jedi to shift the release schedule of the franchise to the summer.
+While Episode VIII was originally supposed to be a summer release, but later moved to December 2017, Solo: A Star Wars Story is still set for a release early in the summer movie season, on May 25, 2018.
+This will follow the release of Avengers: Infinity War on April 27 and Deadpool 2 on May 18.
+One week after the Han Solo movie's release, we'll see the all-female Oceans 11 spinoff, Ocean's 8, and Disney will be back only two weeks later with The Incredibles 2 from Pixar on June 15.

 What Is The Han Solo Movie Rating?

-This far out we have no idea what the Han Solo movie could be rated.
-Traditionally, Star Wars has been a PG franchise, however, both the final episode of the prequel trilogy, Star Wars: Revenge of the Sith and last year's Star Wars: The Force Awakens received PG-13 ratings.
+Now that the release of the film is just a few weeks away, we finally know what Solo: A Star Wars Story will be rated.
+Traditionally, Star Wars has been a PG franchise, however, both the final episode of the prequel trilogy, Star Wars: Revenge of the Sith, Star Wars: The Force Awakens and Star Wars: The Last Jedi received PG-13 ratings.
 The same was true of Rogue One: A Star Wars Story, the only previous Star Wars spinoff.
-This would seem to indicate that PG-13 may be where future Star Wars movies expect to be, and it's a good bet for Han Solo as well.
+And, Solo has also been granted a PG-13 rating, for "sequences of sci-fi action violence."

 What Is The Han Solo Movie About?